olufunbi/pixcap-main/README.md

 # Pixcap
 This Repository contains the solutions to the pixcap QA Engineer assessment

-To run this project, you need to have npm installed or run the command `npm install` in your directory till the `node_modules` folder appears in your directory
+To run this project, you need to have npm installed or run the command `npm install` in your directory till the `node_modules` folder appears in your directory.
+For the purposes of easy running.
+I have added the `node_modules` folder to this project so you do not need to run `npm install` except the version are different

 After installation of the required modules.